metacpan/metacpan-cpan-extracted/distros/C/CGI-Untaint-Facebook/README.md

-# CGI::Untaint::Facebook
+# NAME

-Validate a string is a valid Facebook URL or ID
+CGI::Untaint::Facebook - Validate a string is a valid Facebook URL or ID

 # VERSION

-Version 0.14
+Version 0.15

 # SYNOPSIS